If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 How is Almond Milk Made?

 Almond milk is produced commercially and you can make it at home.
 It is made by blending almonds with water.
 The resulting mixture is then passed through a strainer to remove solid material.
 Almond milk can also be formulated by mixing water with almond butter.
-The resulting product has a signature texture and flavor.
+The resulting product has a signature texture and flavour.

 Commercial or industrial production of almond milk is quite complex and takes a number of steps before the final product is packaged and delivered to the stores.
 The factory makes use of professional and highly sophisticated equipment that guarantees a good quality product with a longer shelf life.